google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

     // Fetch from network if it's not already in the cache. if (!response) {
       return fetch(request);
+      // Note that we may want to add the response to the cache and return
+      // network response in parallel as well.
     }

     // Browser sends a HTTP Range request.
 Let's provide one reconstructed